A Local's Guide to Travel in Sardinia

 1. Hit the beach

-Every trip to Sardinia is likely to focus on going to the beach, and this makes sense; they’re the best in Europe!
-Each area of the coast has its own appeal, but in general the coves of the Costa Smeralda are the cutest, calmest, and most picturesque.
+Each area of the coast has its own appeal, but in general the coves of the Costa Smeralda are the prettiest, calmest, and most picturesque.

-La Maddalena archipelago is stunning, the beaches of the Costa Verde are wild and pristine, and the southern coast is great for boat trips and beach hopping while still being close to busy urban areas.
+The southern coast is great for boat trips and beach hopping while still being close to busy urban areas.

 2. Take a boat trip

 In Sardinia, there are few things better than getting a boat and spending a day on the water.
-In many places you can rent your own little dingy/Zodia boat (called a gommone in Italian), but you can also join a tour or hire a private boat captain.
-Some of the best towns from which to take boat trips are Cala Gonone, Orosei, Arbatax, Teulada, and Buggerru.
+In many places you can rent your own little dingy/Zodiac boat (called a gommone in Italian), but you can also join a small-group boat tour or hire a private boat captain.

 3. Explore cave systems

 Sardinia has a fascinating network of caves, filled with stalactites and stalagmites.
-The island is rich in minerals and was once heavily mined.
-The area around Porto Flavia in the island’s southwest has very interesting tours, but you also have sea caves and grottoes throughout, especially around Alghero.
+The island is also rich in minerals and was once heavily mined.
+The area around Porto Flavia in the island’s southwest has very interesting mine/cave tours, but you also have sea caves and grottoes throughout, especially around Alghero.

 4. Go hiking

-Most people don’t think of Sardinia as an outdoors destination, but they should!
-There is good hiking (and biking) all over the island.
-The best area for outdoors enthusiasts, though, is in the Supramonte mountains in the interior Barbagia region.
+Most people don’t think of Sardinia as an outdoors destination, but they should because there is good hiking (and biking) all over the island.

-From towns like Dorgali, Baunei, and Oliena you have fantastic day and multi-day hikes through rugged granite mountains and untouched wilderness.
-The most famous hike is a short and relatively easy hike near to Baunei that takes you into one of Europe’s deepest canyons - Su Gorropu.
+The most famous hike in Sardinia is a short and relatively easy hike near to Baunei that takes you into one of Europe’s deepest canyons - Su Gorropu.

 5. Visit pre-historic settlements